 NEWS & EVENTS

-PUBLIC GARDEN OPENING for the NGS Saturday 8th July, 11.00 am – 4.00 pm, cream scones and drinks available, wheelchair access, plants for sale, entrance £4, children under 16 free, plenty of parking.
-There are a few places available for selected afternoons from the 5th – 15th July 2-4pm.
+PUBLIC GARDEN OPENING for the NGS Sunday 8th July and Saturday 14th July 11.00 am – 4.00 pm, cream scones and drinks available, wheelchair access, plants for sale, entrance £4, children under 16 free, plenty of parking.